Last Updated on June 6, 2023 by Dave Schoenbeck

 Why Does Bias in Interviewing Matter?

-Unconscious bias in interviewing is tricky because, by its very design, we’re often unaware that it’s actually happening.
-When asked, most hiring managers would insist that they’d never discriminate against a candidate for qualities like race, sex, religion, social class, or sexuality.
-In fact, it’s illegal to discriminate against protected classes.
+Unconscious bias in interviewing is tricky because, by its very design, we’re often unaware that it’s happening.
+For example, when asked, most hiring managers would insist that they’d never discriminate against a candidate for qualities like race, sex, religion, social class, or sexuality.
+This is because it’s illegal to discriminate against protected classes.

 Yet when unconscious bias in interviewing comes into play, these factors can influence us whether we know it or not.
-Bias in interviewing doesn’t always look like blatant discrimination, but can often prevent us from hiring quality candidates nonetheless.
+Bias in interviewing doesn’t always look like blatant discrimination but can often prevent us from hiring quality candidates.

 Common Interview Biases

 Unconscious bias in interviewing can take many different shapes depending on what bias is in effect.
 Here are a few of the most common types of interview bias to look out for: